17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

-Wondering what to do in San Antonio?
-Plan the perfect trip with this guide to the best places to visit in San Antonio, TX.
+Wondering what to do in Alamo City?
+Plan the perfect trip with this complete guide to our favorite places to visit in San Antonio, TX!

-Must-see places to visit in San Antonio, TX
+Our favorite places to visit in San Antonio for first-timers

 San Antonio River Walk

 First-time visitor to San Antonio?
-Start to discover the city’s culture by exploring the San Antonio River Walk.
-Also known as Paseo Del Rio, the riverside boardwalk is one of the most interesting places to see in San Antonio for travelers.
+We recommend starting to discover the city’s unique culture on the San Antonio River Walk.
+Also known as Paseo Del Rio, the riverside boardwalk is one of the most interesting places for travelers to see in San Antonio.

 San Antonio River Walk

-As you meander along the San Antonio River Walk, find your way to the San Antonio Museum of Art.
-Located in the River Walk’s Museum Reach section, the art museum has curated relics from around the globe, from Latin America to Egypt and Rome.
-Its art and historical pieces will keep you fascinated for hours.
+Meander along the San Antonio River Walk to find your way to the San Antonio Museum of Art.
+Located in the River Walk’s Museum Reach section, the art museum was one of our favorites in the city.
+The San Antonio Museum of Art curates relics from around the globe, from Latin America to Egypt and Rome.
+Its art and historical pieces kept us fascinated for what seemed like hours!

-Along the parks of the San Antonio River Walk, among the eclectic statues and flourishing plants, you’ll notice giant yellow metal flowers towering above you.
+Along the parks of the San Antonio River Walk, among the eclectic statues and flourishing plants, try to spot the giant yellow metal flowers towering above.
 These pieces, crafted to look like local flowers, are collectively called “Bloom” by local artist Leticia Huerta.
 They’re part of The Public Art Garden, spanning the banks of the San Antonio River.

 Visiting in the morning?
-Swing by La Panderia for a tres leches croissant and a frothy cappuccino.
-If you’ve got more of an appetite, try Domingo Restaurant for relaxed al fresco dining with authentic Mexican tacos, elote, and even churros.
+We loved starting the day swinging by La Panderia Bakery Cafe (301 E Houston St) for a tres leches croissant and a frothy cappuccino.
+If you’ve got more of an appetite, try Domingo Restaurant (123 N St Mary’s St) for relaxed al fresco dining with authentic Mexican tacos, elote, and even churros.

 The Alamo